krixon/rules/README.md

 $ git clone git@github.com:krixon/rules.git
 ```

+# Supported Syntax

+Refer to the [syntax documentation](./docs/syntax.md) for detailed information on the rule syntax.

 # Usage

 The main task involved in using this library is implementing `BaseCompiler::generate()`.
 This method has the following